Home | Portfolio | Beyond Work

 • Reid, D., Jahanshahi, M., & Mockus, A. (2022, May).
 "The extent of orphan vulnerabilities from code reuse in open source software."
 In Proceedings of the 44th International Conference on Software Engineering (ICSE) (pp. 2104-2115).
 Nominated for ACM SIGSOFT Distinguished Paper Award.

-Paper - Repository
+Paper - GitHub Repo

 Copy-Based Reuse